2026 Statistics PhD Survey

 — Independent consultant

-This is related to the trend in title inflation, where more groups within an organization brand themselves as Data Scientists:
+This is related to trends in title inflation, as job ladders within organizations re-brand themselves as Data Scientists:

 It does seem like there is an implicit (all but explicit) pecking order, such that you might get taken more seriously applying to a next job if you're a Research Scientist (which is the future!) than if you're a Data Scientist (which thanks to title inflation is a title that many Analysts have).